 From level four, a ramp circles the cylinder counter-clockwise downwards.
 At each level, signs explain some of the species to look for.
 I have to admit, though, that we spent most of our time spotting birds and trying to photograph them before they took off again.

 The artificial tree at the center, as far as we could tell, is made of concrete, with clusters of large fake leaves at the ends of the branches.
 That sounds worse than it is, though.
 Here and there on the thick trunk and along the branches we could see various epiphytes, orchids, ferns and other plants.
 The overall effect is of a tree that is very much alive.

-Have you booked your hotel yet for your visit to Dubai?
-Here’s my link to booking.com.
+Have you booked your accommodations yet for your visit to Dubai?
+Use the map below to find a room!